 2) Material & MERV Rating

-MERV ratings are the efficiencies of the filter on a scale of 16.
+Filter efficiencies are given a number from 1-16 called the MERV rating.
 MERV stands for Minimum Efficiency Reporting Value.
-This number informs the user, under the least efficient conditions, how well the filter is designed to trap contaminants.
+This number tells the user, under the least efficient conditions, how well the filter is designed to trap contaminants.

-To explain MERV ratings more impactfully, these are some usual MERV ratings and how they connect to efficiencies.
-This is only a guide, so be sure to read the filter manufacturers’ information when purchasing specific filters.
+As a basic example, these are some usual MERV ratings and how they connect to efficiencies.
+This is only a guide, so make sure you read the filter manufacturers’ information when purchasing specific filters.

 Rating Average Filtration Efficiency